IMGIITRoorkee/prompt_chat/USAGE.md

 Use `login username password` to login as an existing user.
 Note that only one user can be logged in during a session.
 ### Logout
 Use `logout` to logout of the session.
+### Update username
+Use `update-username new_user_name current_password` to update username.
+Note that you must be logged in to do so.
+### Update password
+Use `update-password new_password current_password` to update password.
+Note that you must be logged in to do so.

 ## Servers